apache/flink/docs/monitoring/metrics.md

 - `host` - the Graphite server host
 - `port` - the Graphite server port
 - `protocol` - protocol to use (TCP/UDP)
+- `maxComponentLength` - limits the length of each scope component

 Example configuration: